isaacHagoel/svelte-dnd-action/README.md

 ##### Keyboard support

 -   Tab into a dnd container to get a description and instructions
--   Tab into an item and press the _Space_/_Enter_ key to enter dragging-mode (which of the two keys is used can be narrowed with the `keyboardDragTrigger` option).
+-   Tab into an item and press the _Space_/_Enter_ key to enter dragging-mode (see `setKeyboardDragTrigger` to narrow this to one key).
 The reader will tell the user a drag has started.
 -   Use the _arrow keys_ while in dragging-mode to change the item's position in the list (down and right are the same, up and left are the same).
 The reader will tell the user about position changes.
 -   Tab to another dnd container while in dragging-mode in order to move the item to it (the item will be moved to it when it gets focus).
 The reader will tell the user that item was added to the new list.
--   Press _Space_/_Enter_ key (per `keyboardDragTrigger`) while focused on an item, or the _Escape_ key anywhere to exit dragging mode.
+-   Press the drag-trigger key while focused on an item, or the _Escape_ key anywhere to exit dragging mode.
 The reader will tell the user that they are no longer dragging.
 -   Clicking on another item while in drag mode will make it the new drag target.
 Clicking outside of any draggable will exit dragging-mode (and tell the user)
 -   Mouse drag and drop can be preformed independently of keyboard dragging (as in an item can be dragged with the mouse while in or out of keyboard initiated dragging-mode)
 -   Keyboard drag uses the same `consider` (only on drag start) and `finalize` (every time the item is moved) events but share only some of the `TRIGGERS`.
 The same handlers should work fine for both.